 ADB has a very well-performing loan portfolio due primarily to its sovereign focus and preferred creditor status.
-As of 31 December 2013, 92.7% of ADB's outstanding effective loans under ordinary operations have been made to the public sector (member countries and, with the guarantee of the concerned member, government agencies or other public entities) with the remaining 7.3% to private sector enterprises, financial institutions, and selected nonsovereign public sector entities.
+As of 31 December 2014, 92.1% of ADB's ordinary operations loan outstanding, undisbursed balances of effective loans, and loans not yet effective have been made to the sovereign loans, that is, loans to the public sector (member countries and, with the guarantee of the concerned member, government agencies or other public entities) with the remaining 7.9% to nonsovereign loans, that is, private sector enterprises, financial institutions, and selected nonsovereign public sector entities.

 ADB has not suffered any losses of principal on sovereign loans and maintains a position of not taking part in debt rescheduling agreements.
 Occasional delays have occurred in loan service payments on its sovereign loans but these have not been material to ADB's operations.
-During 2013, no loan loss provisions were made against outstanding sovereign loans (nil in 2012).
-There was no accumulated loan loss provision for sovereign loans as of 31 December 2013 (nil in 2012).
+During 2014, no loan loss provisions were made against outstanding sovereign loans (nil in 2013).
+There was no accumulated loan loss provision for sovereign loans as of 31 December 2014 and 2013.

 ADB places loans in non-accrual status when they are past due by six months.

-There were no sovereign loans in non-accrual status in 2013 and 2012.
+There were no sovereign and nonsovereign loans in non-accrual status in 2014 and 2013.

 The breakdown of ADB's total loan portfolio can be seen below: